ioBroker/ioBroker.js-controller/docs/en/trouble/RunsNoMore.md

 Here is 8089 a port that is certainly free.
 Then you can reach admin at http:// ip: 8089.

-After the settings are ok, you should uninstall the new (second on port 8089) instance to save resources.
+After the settings are fine again, you should uninstall the new (second on the port 8089) instance to save resources.

 ## Npm has disappeared
 Due to a problem with npm it can happen that after an upgrade from Linux, which usually also nodejs within a skin version (4.x, 6.x, 8.x) is upgraded, suddenly nothing is working anymore.